 Anna has been on the Spirit Horse board of directors since the organization was founded in 2008.

-She is currently attending Veterinary School at the University of Wisconsin-Madison.
+She is a practicing veterinarian.
 Anna is passionate about both the physical and mental aspects of horse rescue.
 She has taken many animal behavior courses and is also a student of Natural Horsemanship.
-At the UW, Anna works in both a research lab and in the large animal hospital.